Monday

 William E Gladstone

-1b Founded as the Lewes and East Grinstead Railway Preservation Society,
+1b Founded as the Lewes and East Grinstead Railway Preservation Society, how is it now known?

 The Bluebell Line/Railway